UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 Immersive Scholars (formerly known as Co-op Scholars) - A scholarship program given to a small number of incoming freshmen every year across all disciplines at UMass Lowell.
 Students are given the choice to work alongside a faculty member, or at a community-based organization of their choice.
 For more information, visit Undergraduate Research Opportunities and Collaborations.

 FAHSS Community Internships- The Community Internship Program provides students with paid experiential learning opportunities by partnering with local Community-Based Organizations (CBOs).
 Each semester CBOs are offered the opportunity to submit a job description to hire UMass Lowell students to assist with marketing, social media, program planning, volunteer management research, and technology.
 Students can apply for positions that interest them.
-The intern’s pay ($11/hr for up to 100 hours per semester) is split between the CBO and the University.
+The intern’s pay is split between the CBO and the University.

 “I will forever sing the praises of UMass Lowell’s Community Internship Program.
 The organization I worked for hired me back for next semester, with the potential of being hired full-time once I graduate.”